Frequently Asked Questions

 Vendor (or associate) members may participate in valuable networking opportunities and trade shows, sponsor events and receive several other benefits including:

 - Access to MREA’s many conferences, training events and workshops.

 - First priority for advertising opportunities through the Minnesota Utility Marketplace, newsletters, publications and the member directory.

 - Discounted directory advertising rates.

 - Timely industry information through our website and newsletters.

 Electric industry reliability, conservation, renewable energy, and air quality are all topics related to your job and they continue to be major issues in Congress and at Minnesota’s Legislature.
 The importance of these issues means that the electric co-ops’ grassroots political efforts are vital.
-Because these issues cross political party lines, REPAC and ACRE do not play political party favorites.
+Because energy policy crosses political party lines, REPAC and ACRE provide bipartisan support.

 Contributions to the political action committees help increase our exposure with both state and federal decision-makers.
 That exposure keeps issues important to your job and your members very visible.
 By themselves, our small individual contributions may not seem like much, but our Legislators and Congresspersons appreciate that these contributions are from their own district constituents.
 Employees, spouses and directors are invited to contribute.
 ACRE embraces the support of residential co-op members with Cooperative Owners for Political Action (COPA).
 More information